There's a reason stocks and shares ISA investors have fallen in love with dividends and dividend income since the financial crisis in 2008.

 UK tax on dividends

-Once your dividend income goes above that threshold, how much tax you pay depends on the income tax band you fall into.
+Once your dividend income goes above this so-called dividend allowance, how much tax you pay depends on the income tax band you fall into.

-Those rates are due to rise by 1.25 percentage points to support the NHS, health and social care, from April 2022 for the 2022/23 tax year.
+Those rates reflect a rise of 1.25 percentage points to support the NHS, health and social care, from April 2022 for the 2022/23 tax year.

-Now, putting that all into perspective, the £2,000 dividend allowance might sound unreachable for beginner ISA investors.
-But the point is that we’re always hoping our investments grow.
+Now, putting that all into perspective, the £1,000 tax-free dividend allowance might sound unreachable for beginner ISA investors.
+But the point is that we're always hoping our investments grow.

-And, given that we should be looking to the long term and giving our investments as much time as possible to compound, those dividends could seriously snowball.
+And, given that we should be looking to the long term and giving our investments as much time as possible to compound, those dividends could seriously swell above your personal allowance.

 The point is that the benefit of using an ISA for dividend investing might not be immediately obvious but not making the most of the account's tax efficiencies now could hurt later down the line.